qooxdoo/qooxdoo/docs/core/understanding_properties.md

 ### Inheritable CSS properties

-To give you an idea for what kind of custom properties inheritance is particularly useful, the following list of prominent CSS properties which support inheritance may be a good orientation:
+To give you an idea for what kind of custom properties' inheritance is particularly useful, the following list of prominent CSS properties which support inheritance may be a good orientation: